JOELKUNDU/MouldPredictor/README.md

 ## Prerequisites
 The user requires **Python3** to be already installed on their systems to use this utility.
 #### ON WINDOWS
 To install python3 on windows, the user can get the installer from [here](https://www.python.org/downloads/).
+Please ensure that python is added to PATH.
 #### ON LINUX
 To install python3 on Linux, the user can run the following command in the terminal
 ```